stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

   Exciting events connected with that same Robert, however, were soon to chase all thoughts of the mirror from my consciousness for a time.
-I was away all that afternoon, and did not return to the school until the five-fifteen &ldquo;Call-Over&rdquo;&mdash;a general assembly at which the boys&rsquo; attendance was compulsory.
-Dropping in at this function with the idea of picking Robert up for a session with the mirror, I was astonished and pained to find him absent&mdash;a very unusual and unaccountable thing in his case.
-That evening Browne told me that the boy had actually disappeared, a search in his room, in the gymnasium, and in all other accustomed places being unavailing, though all his belongings&mdash;including his outdoor clothing&mdash;were in their proper places.
+I was away all that afternoon, and did not return to the school until the five-fifteen  "Call-Over "--a general assembly at which the boys' attendance was compulsory.
+Dropping in at this function with the idea of picking Robert up for a session with the mirror, I was astonished and pained to find him absent--a very unusual and unaccountable thing in his case.
+That evening Browne told me that the boy had actually disappeared, a search in his room, in the gymnasium, and in all other accustomed places being unavailing, though all his belongings--including his outdoor clothing--were in their proper places.

   He had not been encountered on the ice or with any of the hiking groups that afternoon, and telephone calls to all the school-catering merchants of the neighborhood were